mnie-fallback/MNie.github.io/_posts/2017-11-06-testingCsvFiles.md

 * Return all the headers in a file
 * Return values ​​in a specific columns

-Connecting the library to the project responsible for automated testing (implemented in C# and using a Selenium and NUnit library) looks like this.
+Connecting the library to the project responsible for automated testing (implemented in C# and using a Selenium and NUnit libraries) looks like this.

 <script src="https://gist.github.com/MNie/b7fdef49e20fcaa132241840aeeefafe.js"></script>